Radical Cost Cutting for Surviving Financially Tough Times

 We cut our grocery spending dramatically by combining manufacturer’s coupons with store sales.
 That way, when a product goes on sale and you have a coupon, you stock up on the product.

-I get many items for free and have gotten our grocery spending for a family of four down to about $150 a week, from $200.
+I get many items for free and reduced our grocery bill by more than 25%.
 And that includes all household maintenance, personal care items and diapers as well.

 Elizabeth